TimGoTheCreator/NEXT/README.md

 NEXT uses the .VTK format to output data.
 More formats like HDF5 are planned.

+### Notes
+NEXT outputs the final binary next to CMakeLists.txt file and not the /build directory.

 ### Media examples of NEXT

 ▶ **[Preview the figure-eight simulation](https://timgothecreator.github.io/videos/f8th.mp4)**